Pucilowski/mazement/README.md

 navigation
 ==========

-An environment for visualising graph algorithms in the context of grids and mazes.
+A tool for visualising graph algorithms in the context of grids and mazes.

 Maze generation
 ---------------